OCamlPro/freeton_wallet/sphinx/commands.rst

 **DESCRIPTION**

-This command is used to manage a multisig wallet, i.e. create the wallet, send tokens and confirm transactions.

-**CREATE MULTISIG**
+This command deploys a multisig contract on a credited account.

 Create an account and get its address:
 ::

-  # ft account --create my-account
+  # ft account create MY-ACCOUNT
-  # ft genaddr my-account

 Backup the account info off-computer.